-Walk in the Spirit of the Lord, seek His face, understand His commands, and desire to obey them, and He will shine the light of His presence on your path.
+Walk in the Spirit of the Lord, seek His face, understand His commands, and desire to obey them.
+He will shine the light of His presence on your path that you may see.
 Be open to His instruction, His direction, and yes, even His discipline and correction.

 Humble yourselves before the Lord, and He will exalt you.
 James 4:10

 Always return good for evil.
 It is easy to love those who love you but to be kind and compassionate to those who hate you, is very difficult.
 It is easier to say judgmental things against them and slander their name in return for their evil.
 But that is not how the Lord commands His servants to act.

 “But I say to you who hear, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 To one who strikes you on the cheek, offer the other also, and from one who takes away your cloak do not withhold your tunic either.
 Give to everyone who begs from you, and from one who takes away your goods do not demand them back.
 And as you wish that others would do to you, do so to them.
 Luke 6:27-31

 What a great opportunity it is to show the unconditional love of God to them.
 That even though they walk in darkness and sin, and act wickedly toward you, you still show them the love, compassion, and forgiveness of Jesus Christ.

 It just might be the very thing that will turn their heart to the Lord and away from the darkness.
 Bringing them into the light of the Lord.
 It might be the warmth that will melt the coldness of their heart so that they may listen to and understand the Gospel.